Pros and Cons of Free Range and Mobile Pens

 - You cannot do one ounce of gardening work without your chickens coming to “help.”
 They can destroy your work faster than you can re-do it.
 If you don’t fence the chickens into some kind of chicken containment, you have to fence them out of your gardens and fruit tree areas.

-A few years later, and after a few other chicken-keeping scenarios, we decided that mobile pens would be the way to go.
+A few years later, back in Australia and after a few other chicken-keeping scenarios, we decided that mobile pens would be the way to go.

-We bought two rolls of portable white electrifiable chicken netting, enabling us to fence our chickens into moveable areas of endlessly variable sizes and shapes.
+We bought two rolls of portable white electrifiable chicken netting.
+With these, we could fence our chickens into moveable areas of endlessly variable sizes and shapes.
 (The mesh works to keep the chickens in and to keep predators out.
 In our experience, it’s very effective for both purposes.)

 Our mobile mesh fencing worked well on this property.

 When we wanted to allow the chickens to clean up some veggie garden beds, we fenced those beds off from the others and let the chickens in.
-This enabled them to perform valuable services of debugging, de-weeding, and manuring, while reducing our feed bill and producing better quality eggs.
+This enabled them to perform valuable services of de-bugging, weeding, and manuring, while reducing our feed bill and producing better quality eggs.

 We didn’t have enough beds or a well-enough managed system to provide the chickens with garden beds to work on all the time, but it didn’t matter too much.
 When there was no garden work for them, we put the mesh around the outside of the banana patch, or on the flat pasture, and gave the chickens access to one of those areas for their daytime foraging.